 In this guide, I will be showing you how to convert a readily available Aqara Water Leak Sensor into an instant rain meter.
 This project requires no soldering and only a few jumper wires and a rain sensor board to be completed.
 There is no complicated setup and, as long as you are already using Zigbee and have a hub set up, it will be integrated with Home Assistant instantly.

-- Compatibility: IP67 dustproof and waterproof wating
+- IP rating: IP67 dustproof and waterproof wating

-- IP rating: Zigbee2MQTT, ZHA, Tasmota, deCONZ
+- Compatibility: Zigbee2MQTT, ZHA, Tasmota, deCONZ

 Please note that when purchasing any Aqara sensor, you might discover that there is a new version available.
 One with the ending T1.
 The Aqara T1 devices are Zigbee certified and all use Zigbee 3.0.
 In this case, however, the Aqara Water Leak Sensor T1 is only confirmed to be working with Zigbee2MQTT and ZiGate.
 If you can, go with the T1 version, but the non-T1 version will have a broader compatibility.